roura356a/csk/intl.en-US/Best Practices/Istio/Enable Istio CoreDNS.md

 ## Create ServiceEntry to verify DNS resolution

-With ServiceEntry, additional entries can be added to the service registry within Istio.
-This allows services that are automatically discovered in the mesh to access and route to these manually added services.
-ServiceEntry describes the attributes of a service, including the DNS name, virtual IP address, port, protocol, and endpoint.
-The type of service may be an API outside the mesh, or an entry in the service registry within the mesh but not in the platform.
-For example, a group of VM-based services that need to communicate with the Kubernetes service.
+You can use ServiceEntry to add additional entries to the service registry within Istio.
+This allows services that are automatically discovered in the mesh to access and route to manually added services.
+ServiceEntry describes the attributes of a service, including the domain name, virtual IP address, port number, protocol, and endpoint.
+The services may be APIs outside the mesh or services that are deployed within the mesh but are not listed in the service registry.
+For example, the services may be a group of VM-based services that need to communicate with Kubernetes-based services.

-In this example, wildcard characters are used to define hosts and the address is specified as follows:
+In the following example, wildcard characters are used to define hosts, and the address is specified:

 1. [Connect to a Kubernetes cluster by using kubectl](/intl.en-US/User Guide for Serverless Kubernetes Clusters/Cluster management/Connect to a Kubernetes cluster by using kubectl.md).

-2. Create an external-svc-serviceentry.yaml file with the following content.
+2. Create the external-svc-serviceentry.yaml file and copy the following content to the file.
 Run the `kubectl apply -f external-svc-serviceentry.yaml` command to create a ServiceEntry.

     ```
     apiVersion: networking.istio.io/v1alpha3